 Copies: For documents copied to the order of the requester, the Department charges 10 cents per page copied, and 20 cents per page for 2-sided copies.
+The Department charges more for full color copies.
 For routinely produced documents, such as an agenda, the Department charges one cent per page for copies.

 Copies other than Paper Records: Where a requesting party seeks a copy of a record in other than a paper format, the Department will charge the party for the cost of the medium on which the information is duplicated.
-The Department currently charges $3.00 to duplicate a videotape, $2.00 to duplicate an audiotape, and 50 cents to copy a CD-R or computer diskette.
+The Department currently charges $3.00 to duplicate a videotape, $2.00 to duplicate an audiotape, and $1.00 for files copied to a CD or DVD.
 Fees for duplications are subject to change.

-Method of payment: Fees can be paid in cash or by check or money order made payable to "San Francisco Fire Department."
+Method of payment: Fees can be paid in cash in exact change, or by check or money order made payable to "San Francisco Fire Department."

 Members of the public may inspect any responsive records without charge and/or may obtain copies of the records after paying any applicable fees.